isaac-sim/IsaacLab/docs/source/setup/reference_architecture/index.rst

 have the USD file of your asset and the USD or URDF file of your robot.
 This can be achieved in the following ways:

-a.
-Design your assets or robot in Isaac Sim and export the USD file.
+1. Design your assets or robot in Isaac Sim and export the USD file.
-b.
-Design your assets or robot in any software of your choice and export it to USD using Isaac Sim converters.
+2. Design your assets or robot in any software of your choice and export it to USD using Isaac Sim converters.
 * Isaac Sim supports the different converters/importers to USD such as the `CAD Converter`_, `URDF Importer`_, `MJCF Importer`_, `Onshape Importer`_ etc.

   More details are found here and in the Importing Robots section in the `Isaac Sim Reference Architecture`_
-c.
-If you already have the URDF file of your robot, you do not need to convert to USD as Isaac Lab takes URDF.
+3. If you already have the URDF file of your robot, you do not need to convert to USD as Isaac Lab takes URDF.

 **Component 2 - Asset Configuration**